Demi Moore voice Esmeralda in the Disney version of The Hunchback of Notre Dame.

 Esmeralda singing “God Help the Outcast” Disney Hunchback of Notre Dame

 Esmeralda is not a dynamic character.
-She remains consistent throughout the movie; she’s mature, self-confident and kind at the beginning and she remains that way thoughout the end.
+She remains consistent throughout the movie; she’s mature, self-confident and kind at the beginning and she remains that way throughout the end.
 The only aspect about that changes is her feelings towards Phoebus.
 In defense of static characters, Esmeralda is not a dynamic character in the book either and Disney doesn’t do dynamic characters very often.

 Frollo arresting Esmeralda Disney Hunchback of Notre Dame